 Water Temp: Refreshingly cool in mid-February

 Facilities: Toilet and showers located at the campsite

-Cave Beach is one of my favourite Jervis Bay beaches due to its rugged and scenic nature.
+Cave Beach is one of my favorite Jervis Bay beaches due to its rugged and scenic nature.
 It’s nestled away at the edge of the Booderee National Park.
-Its a bit of a mission to get there but well worth the effort.
+It’s a bit of a mission to get there but well worth the effort.
 The campsite is about a 300m stroll from the car park through coastal scrub and continues down to the beach.
-The campsite has basic facilities such as space for your tent, a common kitchen area and toilets.
-Note that only camping is permitted so you cannot roll in your caravan.
+The campsite has basic facilities such as your tent, a common kitchen area, and toilets.
+Note that only camping is permitted, so you cannot roll in your caravan.

 Next to the beach entrance is a cave which provides shade from sudden downpours and the heat but you need to get there early to get a spot and spend the day.

 - Take a crew because it’s more fun.

 - Take lots of food and drinks if you plan to spend the day here – it’s a nature park, and there are no vending machines or cafes on site.

 - Take a beach tent that’s easy to put up – it once took us around 20 minutes to put up a ‘pull up’ beach tent, and this wasn’t much fun.
 Get the one that stretches like this one from Amazon.

 - Take a boogie board, cricket bat, and beach footballs.
 I recommend the Wahu range of beach fun gear.

 - Pack as light as possible… after you’ve done the above, of course.